Jacksonville, Florida, USA

 Blue Line

-The Blue Line of the First Coast Flyer is an arterial bus rapid transit service on a Northwest-Southeast alignment.
+The Blue Line of the First Coast Flyer is an rapid bus service on a Northwest-Southeast alignment.
 It runs from the Jacksonville Regional Transportation Center at LaVilla in the northwest to Avenues Walk Park-n-Ride Center in the southeast, serving 11 stations.
-Service may be interlined with the Green Line at LaVilla.

 The Blue Line was opened in December 2016.
 The Blue Line is operated by the JTA.